afrendeiro/afrendeiro.github.io/research.md

 ## Uncovering the contribution of epigenetics to development and disease

-In this project I will try to gain insights into the contribution of epigenetic modulators and their effects for normal development and disease with an unbiased bottom-up approach.
+In this project I will try to gain insights into the contribution of epigenetic modulators and their effects during normal development and disease with an unbiased bottom-up approach.

 ---